stevenpelley/waitn/README.md

 See [my project page](https://stevenpelley.github.io/waitn/article) for an article I wrote about building this project.

+I recently discovered that version 2.39 of [util-linux](https://github.com/util-linux/util-linux) contains the new `waitpid` command offering the same functionality as waitn (and also using pidfds).
+This is great!
+However, it may take some time for this to reach stable versions for many distros (not even in debian unstable as of this writing).
+Check your distro's package database for versions.

 ## Usage
 ```
 wait for the first of several processes to terminate, as in Bash's wait -n.